rahulsidgondapatil/devTestTerraform/README.md

-# A tool to build and manage dockerized dev-test bed.
+# A tool to build and manage dockerized test bed for the microservices applications.